Joe Bedford is a writer from Doncaster, UK.

 He received his BA Hons in English Literature with Creative Writing & Practice from Lancaster University in 2008, and has since written for various publications.

-His short stories have been featured or are forthcoming in Adbusters, Cake, Cranked Anvil, Disclaimer, Ellipsis, Fictive Dream, Flash, Flock, The Ham Free Press, Jellyfish Review, Litro, The London Journal of Fiction, Lunate, The Mechanics’ Institute Review, New Critique, The Nottingham Review, Postall, Retreat West, Short Fiction in Theory & Practice, Spelk, Spontaneity, Storgy, Structo, Tales from the Forest, TSS and Wilder Stories.
-His work has also been performed as part of Brighton Fringe, Small Wonder Festival and Felixstowe Book Festival, Literary Leicester and Small Wonder Festival, and has been anthologised in Leicester Writes 2020, 2021 and 2022, May Break Your Bones, Parracombe Prize Anthology 2020, Rattles Tales 4, Secret Attic 9 and The Brighton Prize Anthology.
+His short stories have been featured or are forthcoming in 3:AM, Adbusters, Cake, Cranked Anvil, Disclaimer, Ellipsis, Evening Standard, Fictive Dream, Flash, Flights, Flock, The Ham Free Press, Jellyfish Review, Leicester Literary Review, Litro, The London Journal of Fiction, Lunate, The Mechanics’ Institute Review, New Critique, The Nottingham Review, Postall, Retreat West, Short Fiction in Theory & Practice, Spelk, Spontaneity, Storgy, Structo, Tales from the Forest, TSS, Wilder Stories and Writing East Midlands.
+His work has also been performed as part of Brighton Fringe, the ENSFR annual conference, Felixstowe Book Festival, Literary Leicester and Small Wonder Festival, and has been anthologised in Descent, Leicester Writes 2020, 2021 and 2022, May Break Your Bones, Parracombe Prize Anthology 2020, Rattle Tales 4, Secret Attic 9, The Brighton Prize Anthology and Winding Roads.

 Alongside his own work, Joe hosts Bovine Cemetery, a regular short fiction performance night at Brighton’s Komedia theatre, described by Brighton Source as ‘the most exciting place for live original fiction’.
-Bovine Cemetery is currently on hiatus, though enquiries are still welcome via email@example.com.
+Check here for details of upcoming shows.

 He graduated with his Creative Writing by Independent Project MA from Lancaster University in November 2020.
 In January 2021, he was an awarded a Developing Your Creative Practice grant from Arts Council England to go towards developing research and methodology skills for longer fiction, as part of which he launched his interview series Writers on Research (see left).
-In April, he was awarded a fully-funded M4C studentship to pursue a Creative Writing PhD at the University of Leicester, under the supervision of Dr Jonathan Taylor, Dr Bernhard Forchtner and Dr Jonathan Skinner (Warwick).
-Starting September 2021 he will be working towards a novel investigating the ambivalent relationship between British nature writing and right-wing ecology.
+In April 2021, he was awarded a fully-funded M4C studentship to pursue a Creative Writing PhD at the University of Leicester, under the supervision of Dr Jonathan Taylor (Leicester), Dr Bernhard Forchtner (Leicester) and Dr Jonathan Skinner (Warwick).
+In September 2021 he began work towards a novel investigating the ambivalent relationship between nature, nationhood and race.

-He is currently seeking representation for his novel A Bad Decade for Good People, which was longlisted for the Grindstone Novel Prize 2020, was published by Parthian Books in June 2023 (see left).
+His debut novel A Bad Decade for Good People, longlisted for the Grindstone Novel Prize 2020, was published by Parthian Books in June 2023 (see left).